-You can take hundreds of pictures using your mobile and post them on Flickr or Instagram, without spending money to buy film and chemicals and sitting hours in a dark room to get prints, which only the members of your family will see.
+You can take hundreds of pictures using your mobile and post them on Flickr or Instagram, without spending money to buy film and chemicals and sitting for hours in a dark room to get prints, which only the members of your family will see.

-However, after publishing content, the things get tricky.
+However, after publishing content, things get tricky.
 The current state of copyright is inherited from the past.
-To recoup the investment they put into old-school content production, the publishing houses and record companies had stonewalled their product with “All rights reserved” sign.
-And we, citizen-creators, are following their example, not realising what it means for us: not a chance for fabulous wealth, but almost certain oblivion of our creations.
+To recoup the investment they put into old-school content production, the publishing houses and record companies had stonewalled their product with an “All rights reserved” sign.
+And we, citizen-creators, are following their example, not realizing what it means for us: not a chance for fabulous wealth, but almost certain oblivion of our creations.

 The DNA Sculpture – all rights reserved

 Let me give you an example.
-While writing a review of James Watson’s book “The Double Helix”, I remembered the DNA sculpture, which stands in the Cold Spring Harbor, the photo of which would be a good header for the article.
+While writing a review of James Watson’s book The Double Helix, I remembered the DNA sculpture, which stands in the Cold Spring Harbor, the photo of which would be a good header for the article.
 I found an image on Flickr, which would have served well, but it had “All rights reserved”.
-Before using the image I would have would have to negotiate with the author with no guarantee of success.
+Before using the image I would have to negotiate with the author with no guarantee of success.

-The Creative Commons Licenses (CCL)
+The Creative Commons Licenses (CCLs)

 CCLs are not the only type of free licenses, but I doubt that even lawyers can recite all of them by heart.
 Scrolling down this Creative Commons Licenses page until “The Licences” part will give you a good understanding of your options.